TABLE OF CONTENTS

 2. Implement Logistics Technology

-Implementing a CRM (customer relationship manager) is a great step toward integrating technology into your business.
-A CRM specifically designed for 3PLs can give you even more of a competitive edge because it has specialized features that allow you to better cater to your customers’ unique needs.
-SCRM (Supply Chain Relationship Management) is a logistics CRM designed to help you secure more shipments and better manage your leads and customers.
+A logistics CRM designed to help you secure more shipments and better manage your leads and customers.
 It allows you to access a full logistics quoting tool, specialized logistics dashboard, sales pipeline, real-time market conditions, and more.
 All the capabilities and data you need are at your fingertips because SCRM was explicitly designed for 3PLs.

 3. Build a Lead Generation Engine

-Inbound lead generation allows you to generate leads by creating and sharing content that draws potential customers’ attention and converts them into leads.
+If you want to expand, learn how to get clients in logistics business.
+It allows you to generate leads by creating and sharing content that draws potential customers’ attention and converts them into leads.
 This can be in the form of content marketing, SEO, social media, newsletters, and more.

 New call-to-action